rikosintie/Discovery/docs/Helper-scripts.md

 ### The ports in use report

-Originally ProCurve-only (as `procurve-interface-in-use.py`); now also reads Cisco IOS/XE and Aruba AOS-CX captures. `-interface.json` carries no vendor field, so the script detects which shape it's looking at from the keys already in the JSON:
+Reads ProCurve, Cisco IOS/XE, and Aruba AOS-CX captures. `-interface.json` carries no vendor field, so the script detects which shape it's looking at from the keys already in the JSON:

 - **ProCurve** has a literal `"total_bytes"` counter per port — the most direct signal there is.